Case Study – Youth Empowerment Policy

 Perhaps the most compelling feature of the policy was its potential to provide Jill with a substantial tax-free retirement income.
 Projections showed that from age 65, Jill could receive $260,000 per year for 25 years, all tax-free.

 As Jill grew, so did the value of her policy.
 When she turns 25 and gets married, John and Mary make a significant decision.
 They transfer ownership of the policy to Jill, who then names her husband as the beneficiary.
-This transfer of ownership demonstrates the flexibility and long-term value of the juvenile life insurance policy.
+This transfer of ownership demonstrates the flexibility and long-term value of a Youth Empowerment policy.

 Jill, then becomes responsible for the premiums, continuing the $156 monthly payments.
 The policy’s death benefit will have grown to $256,000 and will still be on track to reach $2,800,000 by age 65.
 The projected retirement income remains unchanged, promising Jill financial security in her golden years.